AAR4546 - Emissions as Design Drivers - Design

 During the course of the semester, the students will be introduced to a modelling and calculation tools which then will be investigated further in a parallel workshops.
 The students will be introduced to a modelling task which they have to apply to their design project in AAR4546.
 The students will have a week to complete each task.

 Further on evaluation

-The students only have a right to complain on the overall grade for design project and report.
+The right to complain applies only for the overall grade for design project and report.
 For postponed evaluations based on project assignments a new or revised assignment in the course must be delivered within the deadline set by the course instructor.

 Exam registration requires that class registration is approved in the same semester.
 Compulsory activities from previous semester may be approved by the department.

 Admission to a programme of study is required:

 Completed three years basic courses in Architecture, Engineering or Urban Planning; Bachelor in Architecture,

 Students taking this ZEB design course AAR4546, also need to take the ZEB theory course AAR4817 Emissions as Design Drivers.
 These courses are now part of the second semester of the MSc in Sustainable Architecture.

 Case studies; research articles and other literature; lecture notes; modelling (digital + analogue)